 - Lift the longest edge closer to you, from one end to the other, and keep rolling, trying to tighten it as you do.

-- Place in a greased 9x13-inch pan, cover with a clean towel and let rise for 1 hour or a bit more until puffed.
+- Place in a greased, cover with a clean towel, and let it rise for 1 hour or until puffed.
+If making 16 rolls, an 8x11-inch pan will be better.

-- Bake for 20 to 25 minutes, until golden and puffed, and baked through.
+- Bake for 20 to 25 minutes until golden, puffed, and baked through.

-- Prepare glaze by mixing sugar and juice until smooth.
+- Prepare the glaze by mixing 1 cup powdered sugar and 2 to 3 tablespoons orange juice until smooth.

-- Can be wrapped in plastic and foil and frozen up to a month.
+- It can be wrapped in plastic and foil and frozen for up to a month.
 Let thaw at room temperature.
 Reheat a few minutes before eating.

 Hallmark Buddy says